-A Knowledge Graphs (KG) is a well-organized framework for representing factual information, encompassing entities, relationships, and semantic descriptions.
+A Knowledge Graphs (KG) is a well-organised framework for representing factual information, including entities, relationships, and semantic descriptions.
 Entities refer to both tangible objects and abstract concepts, while relationships depict the connections between entities.
-Furthermore, entities and their relationships are characterized by types and properties that possess clearly defined meanings.
+Furthermore, entities and their relationships are characterised by types and properties that possess clearly defined meanings.
 Although the terms "knowledge graph" and "knowledge base" are essentially interchangeable, there exists a subtle distinction between them.
-Conceptually, a knowledge graph can be visualized as a graph due to its inherent structural nature.
-Each unit of knowledge can be succinctly expressed as a factual triple in the form of (subject, relation, object).
-As an example, we can consider (Albert Einstein, WinnerOf, Nobel Prize), as it depict in the Figure 2-5.
+The knowledge graph involves a structural representation of information, while a knowledge base is a technology used to store complex structured and unstructured information.
+Each unit of knowledge graph can be succinctly expressed as a factual triple in the form of (subject, relation, object).
+As an example, we can consider (Albert Einstein, WinnerOf, Nobel Prize), as depicted in Figure 2-5.

-Figure 2-5: The example of triples in Knowledge Graph.
+Figure 2-5: Examples of triples in a Knowledge Graph.
 Source of the image: Ji et al. [2020].

-Numerous open knowledge bases and ontologies have been published, such as WordNet [Miller, 1992], DBpedia [Auer et al., 2007], YAGO [Suchanek et al., 2007], and Freebase [Bollacker et al., 2008b].
+Numerous open knowledge bases and ontologies have been published, such as WordNet [Miller, 1992], DBpedia [Auer et al., 2007], YAGO [Suchanek et al.,

+2007], and Freebase [Bollacker et al., 2008b].
 Additionally, several related datasets specifically designed for Machine Learning (ML) tasks are available, including Word-Net, DBpedia, YAGO, and Freebase.